-We used results from the cost-effectiveness model to estimate the potential total budgetary impact of treatment with nadofaragene firadenovec or oportuzumab monatox for adults 18 years and older with BCG-unresponsive/refractory, high risk NMIBC, graded as CIS \pm Ta/T1 or non-CIS with HG Ta/T1.
-As these products are under FDA review and prices have not been announced by the manufacturers, we used the three threshold prices (at \$50,000, \$100,000, and \$150,000 per QALY) for nadofaragene firadenovec and oportuzumab monatox in our estimates of budget impact.
+We used results from the cost-effectiveness model to estimate the potential total budgetary impact of treatment with nadofaragene firadenovec or oportuzumab monatox for adults 18 years and older with BCG-unresponsive/refractory, high risk NMIBC, graded as CIS ± Ta/T1 or non-CIS with HG Ta/T1.
+As these products are under FDA review and prices have not been announced by the manufacturers, we used assumed placeholder prices and the three population-weighted threshold prices (at \$50,000, \$100,000, and \$150,000 per QALY) for nadofaragene firadenovec and oportuzumab monatox in our estimates of budget impact.
 Pembrolizumab was not included in this analysis because of its established presence in the market.